-The Parklane Elementary School Parental Involvement Policy and the School-Parent Compact are reviewed annually by the School Site Council, English Language Advisory Committee and the School Instructional Leadership Team.

-- d) The school provides parents of participating children with the following: - i.
+- Heritage Elementary School Parental Involvement Policy and the School-Parent Compact are reviewed annually by the School Site Council, English Language Advisory Committee, and the School InstructionalLeadership Team. - The Title I program is reviewed as part of the annual review of the SPSA - d) The school provides parents of participating children with the following: - i.
 Timely information about the Title I program.
 (20 U.S.C. § 6318[c][4][A]) [Briefly describe or list the activities the school will implement to address this requirement.]